-Prevents certain fungus infections in patients who have a weakened immune system (such as hematopoietic stem cell transplant or HSCT recipients, or patients with blood cancers).
-Also treats an infection in the mouth or throat called "oral thrush".
-This medicine is an antifungal antibiotic.
+Prevents certain fungus infections in patients who have a weakened immune system.
+Also treats an infection in the mouth or throat called oral thrush.
+This is an antifungal medicine.

 There may be other brand names for this medicine.